 How can you best spot the warning signs that water may be building up?
 What exactly do you want to keep an eye out for?

 Inside the house, look for small signs of damage, such as the beginning of cracks in the walls of your basement and/or in your foundation if the basement is unfinished.
 Also, keep an eye out for water and for small leaks of water in your basement.
+If this event happens you might need a team for flooded basement repair in Naperville.
 If you can see the water from the outside coming into your basement, that’s cause for immediate concern and should be addressed quickly.

 You can also listen for creaks in your floors or windows that groan as they fight you.
 Water causes things to warp, especially in floors and frames.
 This warping can cause a change in the way the house fits together, introducing new creaking.
 A noisy house may also be an indication that the foundation has shifted.
 Fixing foundation problems when you first notice them is less expensive and easier than procrastinating the repairs.